duckdb/duckdb-web/docs/sql/functions/timestamptz.md

 ---
 layout: docu
-title: Timestamp With Time Zone Functions
+title: Timestamp with Time Zone Functions
 ---

 This section describes functions and operators for examining and manipulating `TIMESTAMP WITH TIME ZONE` values.